 By far the easiest way to use brines is to make twists on Martinis and Bloody Mary’s (savory cocktails) but with a little bit of creativity, they can be used with non-savory cocktails as well!

 To start off with a brand new idea for a cocktail, it’s important to recognize which spirits work better with vegetable brines.

 Cocktail Twists that would work are:

-Just remember that brines won't give the same texture that lemon or lime juice gives when shaken into a drink, and they will often be overdiluted.
+Just remember that brines won’t give the same texture that lemon or lime juice gives when shaken into a drink, and they will often taste overdiluted.

-Techniques like building, stirring, and throwing will work far better for brine cocktails.
+Techniques such as building, stirring, and throwing will work far better for cocktails with brine in them.

 Here I can give an example of using Radish Brine for a Paloma.

 A Rad Paloma